 Cost of living in Nottingham

-Nottingham is based in the Midlands, which is one of the cheapest regions to live as a student in the UK (National Student Money Survey 2022).
+Nottingham is based in the Midlands, which is the cheapest region to live as a student in England (National Student Money Survey 2023).
 Managing your money can help you thrive at university and make the most of life in Nottingham – here’s how.

 Your tuition fees are a big part of the expense of going to university, but you also need to plan for rent, food, travel, and everything that student life at NTU has to offer.